deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 between the low gravity and not getting enough food I've probably lost some muscle...about or slightly below average for a male of my size?" he suggested.

-Vedreg and I exchanged a glance that bypassed the social implants.
-"There are going to be a lot of nervous species out there when your kind develop quantum communication" Vedreg opined.
+Vedreg and I exchanged a glance that bypassed the social implants."There are going to be a lot of nervous species out there when your kind develop quantum communication," Vedreg opined.

 "You have no idea."
 Jenkins muttered.
 The twin patches of fur above his eyes creased inwards and downwards---my translator informed me that this emotion had